skleinei/collmex-api/README.md

 ### Building and Developing

 collmex-api can be easily build with Java 7 and Maven 3.
-There are a few dependencies most notable HTMLUnit which is used for screen scraping.

 To add additional data types please check out [createDatensatz.js](./createDatensatz.js), which is essential to turn the data record documentation into Java files.